 History of the Maltese

-Maltese are prone to showing tear staining underneath the eyes.
+Furthermore, weekly to monthly baths will be necessary to keep the coat clean.
+Check to see whether the ears need cleaning weekly, and see whether your dog is due for a nail trim roughly once a month.
+In addition, Maltese are prone to showing tear stains underneath their eyes.
 There are products available at pet stores to help remove these stains.
-Those cute bows or topknots you see on a Maltese serve the purpose of keeping the hair out of the dog's eyes to prevent irritation.
-You may also note that the nose of the Maltese gets suntanned in summer to black and fades when they don't get sun exposure, which is known as winter nose.
+Moreover, those cute bows or topknots you see on a Maltese serve the purpose of keeping the hair out of the dog's eyes to prevent irritation.

-This breed needs good attention to dental hygiene to prevent teeth and gum problems.
-You may need to brush your dog's teeth daily or a minimum of two to three times a week to ensure his mouth stays healthy.
+Finally, this breed needs good attention to dental hygiene to prevent teeth and gum problems.
+Aim to brush your dog's teeth daily, and take it for professional cleaning as needed.

-As a delicate little dog, the Maltese is not recommended for a household with small children due to the risk of injury to the dog.
-They may be a suitable choice for families with well-behaved older children.
-A Maltese may also become overly-protective of his owner and become defensive around children and other animals, displaying barking and biting.
+In addition, as a delicate little dog, the Maltese is not recommended for a household with small children due to the risk of injury to the dog.
+But it might be a suitable choice for families with gentle older children.

 Common Health Problems